-If you’re a new or returning college student who needs help with completing the Free Application for Federal Student Aid (FAFSA), let the Credit Union take some of the stress out of the process.
-Credit Union employees will be available to answer questions, and to help complete and electronically file the form for the 2019-2020 academic year.
+If you’re a new or returning college student who needs help completing the Free Application for Federal Student Aid (FAFSA), stop by the Credit Union.

 This special, limited-time service is available at no charge to LGFCU members.
-You’ll need to bring the following documents:
+This service is provided by State Employees' Credit Union in partnership with the College Foundation of North Carolina and the North Carolina Association of Student Financial Aid Administrators.
+You’ll need to bring the following documents to the branch:

-- FSA ID (formerly the Federal Student Aid PIN) – Create one for the student.
-Visit FAFSA.gov to apply.
-Make sure to keep a record of the parent's and student's email addresses, your answers to the security questions, and the FSA ID in a secure place.
+- Federal Student Aid (FSA) ID: Create a separate FSA ID for the student and for the parent.
+Visit the Federal Student Aid website to apply.
+Make sure to keep a record of the parent's and student's email addresses used, your answers to the security questions, and the FSA ID in a secure place.
 You'll need that information to sign the FAFSA.

 Find more information about the FAFSA and the documents needed to complete the form on the College Foundation of North Carolina website.

-Every year LGFCU awards 120 scholarships of $1,000 each to members who are students graduating high school or currently attending colleges, universities, graduate and trade schools.
+Annually, LGFCU awards student scholarships totaling $120,000 to members who are graduating high school students or those currently attending colleges, universities, graduate and trade schools.
 Visit LGFCU Scholarship for details.